jiehyunjkim/SLR/README.md

 git clone git@github.com:jiehyunjkim/SLR.git
 cd SLR
 ```
-Or you can download as a zip file
+Or you can download the zip file.

 ### Install the home-brew if you do not have one
 ```